-How the secret abuse of power in Andorra brought down an international bank
+How the BPA Bank Scandal 2015 exposed secret abuse of power in Andorra.

 How the Abuse of Power in Andorra Led to the Downfall of an International Bank